 All Faculty and Members of the Board of Regents annually sign a statement of Solidarity of Faith.
 This set of theological statements (found in the Catalog, elsewhere on this site) affirms those beliefs around which Christians across the globe have united throughout the centuries.
 This commonality leads to an atmosphere of unity that facilitates dialogue about the theological and moral issues that are of primary importance.
 Students are not asked to sign the statement.

-Adults who earn a degree from Oxford Graduate School demonstrate a sincere commitment to scholarship.
+Adults who earn a degree from Omega Graduate School demonstrate a sincere commitment to scholarship.
 Our doctoral requirements match or exceed those of programs of which we are aware that have similar curricular goals.
-Oxford Graduate School students reach their goals because learning has immediate application to their personal lives.
+Omega Graduate School students reach their goals because learning has immediate application to their personal lives.

 Our commitment is to help each student achieve his or her goals; to carry out existing work more effectively, be more aware as a Christian, and to extend one’s giftedness into new means of service.
 Our size and specialization allow us to function much as does a university department with strong personal attention to what benefits each student.
 We find great joy in helping students realize success at levels beyond their expectations.